Flad115/Wordle/README.md

 > document.getElementById(`letter-${index}`).focus({ focusVisible: true });

+#### Focus Notes

 All the letter boxes are created using the div tag.
-By default divs cannot be focused.
+By default, a div cannot be focused.
 To remedy this tabindex="-1" was added to each one.

 ```
   <div class="letterBox" id="letter-0" tabindex="-1"></div>